coq/ceps/text/separate-compilation.md

 ## Only a `.vi` File

 When only an interface file exists, there is (potentially) no underlying implementation, but the existance of the interface should still provide definite references to an implementation.
-Casting this in the feature set of the current Coq ecosystem, this essentially translates to a `Declare Module`.
+Casting this in the feature set of the current Coq ecosystem, this essentially translates to a `Declare Module` [^full-functorization].
 Concretely,

 ```coq